Loading figure…

 Referred to the House Committee on Energy and Commerce.

-Why: Sponsoring the Ultrasound Informed Consent Act directly advances the stated position against abortion by promoting additional restrictions on abortion access.
+Why: Sponsoring the Ultrasound Informed Consent Act directly supports the stated position of opposing legal access to abortion by promoting additional restrictions.

 View source →Jan 22, 2009 · Congress.gov